We compared & then selected the 8 best Forex brokers in Nigeria that are regulated with FCA (UK), CySEC & FSCA.

 So, you should check out this information before signing up, whether the platform of your choice is available or not.
 But if you are comfortable using proprietary platforms by brokers too, then you should not be too concerned.

 Forex Broker’s fee is another crucial factor to be kept in mind.
-There are many CFD brokers that will charge a high amount of fees in form of hidden commissions on trades, rollover fees, high fees on deposit/withdrawals etc.
+There are many CFD brokers that will charge a high amount of fees in form of hidden commissions on trades, swap fees, high fees on deposit/withdrawals etc.

 It is really important that you carefully consider the various fees a broker might charge you before signing up.

-You should only choose a broker that offers the lowest spread & funding fees.
+Spread: You should only choose a broker that offers the lowest spread & funding fees.
 Spread is basically the difference between the bid price and the ask price of a currency.
 The lower the spread, the better it is for you since you will have to pay lesser to the broker on your trade.